 Hypokalemia is a low level of potassium in the blood.
 Potassium is a mineral.
 It helps the heart, kidneys, and other organs to work well.
 Low levels can lead to problems with nerves and muscles.
 It can also cause an irregular heart rate.

 Potassium enters the body through food and digestion.
 It passes out of the blood through the kidneys.
-Hypokalemia occurs when there is not enough potassium being absorbed into the body, too much potassium is removed by the kidneys, or potassium moves from the blood into the cells.
+Hypokalemia occurs when the body does not absorb enough potassium.
+This can happen when the kidneys remove too much of it.
+It can also happen when it moves from the blood into the cells.

-Certain medications such as diuretics or beta-2-adrenergic agonists
+Taking certain medicines, such as diuretics or beta-2-adrenergenic agonists

 EBSCO Medical Review Board

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.